IV of Spades

-IV of Spades (stylized as IV OF SPADES, pronounced "four of spades") is a Filipino rock band from Metro Manila, Philippines, consisting of vocalist, bassist and keyboardist Zild Benitez, vocalist and lead guitarist Blaster Silonga, and drummer Badjao de Castro.
-Unique served as the band's lead vocalist and rhythm guitarist until 2018.
-The band first gained exposure with the release of their 4th single "Mundo".
-On August 21, 2020, the band entered a hiatus.
+IV of Spades (stylized in all caps; pronounced "Four of Spades") is a Filipino rock band from Metro Manila, Philippines, consisting of vocalist, bassist and keyboardist Zild Benitez, vocalist and lead guitarist Blaster Silonga, drummer Badjao de Castro, and vocalist and rhythm guitarist Unique Salonga.
+The band first gained exposure with the release of their fourth single, "Mundo" (2018).
+Their first album, ClapClapClap!, was released on January 18, 2019.
+The band went on hiatus on August 21, 2020, and returned in 2025 with the release of the single "Aura" and subsequently released their second and most recent album Andalucia, on November 5, 2025.

 Their musical style has been described as "pop funk" and funk rock by the local press.
 IV of Spades has been nominated for several musical awards, both in the Philippines and internationally.
 The band is also known for their 1970s-inspired outfits.

 History

-2014–2020: Early years
+2014–2017: Early years

-In July 2014, Allan Mitchell Silonga also known as "DADDY A" planned and decided to form a band for his son Blaster, who would become the band's lead guitarist and vocals.
-Daddy A handpicked and recruit drummer Badjao de Castro and bassist Zild Benitez, who are the sons of Daddy A's friends.
-Unique Salonga, Benitez's churchmate who was already writing his own music, was later recruited to become the band's lead singer.
+In July 2014, Allan Mitchell Silonga, also known as "Daddy A", planned and decided to form a band for his son Blaster, who would become the band's lead guitarist and vocalist.
+Daddy A handpicked and recruited drummer Badjao de Castro and bassist Zild Benitez, who are the sons of Daddy A's musician friends Franklin Benitez and Chuck de Castro.
+Unique Salonga, one of the band's vocalists, was recruited last by Daddy A through his father Randy Salonga, who used to play guitars for Daddy A's vocal group Daddy's Home.
+Unique already writing his own music, and was later recruited to become the band's lead singer.

 Most of the band members are sons of musicians.
-Blaster's father, Allan Silonga, is a member of 90s band Kindred Garden after a while evolved as k24/7 and the singing group Daddy's Home which finished third in The X Factor Philippines.
-Zild's father, Franklin Benitez, was the drummer of Hungry Young Poets and Barbie's Cradle.
+Blaster's father, Allan Silonga (aka Daddy A), is a member of a band in the 90s, Kindred Garden, which evolved as K24/7, the first R&B and Hip-hop band during that era.
+He was also part of the singing group, Daddy's Home, which finished third in The X Factor Philippines.
+Zild's father, Franklin Benitez, was the drummer for the Hungry Young Poets and Barbie's Cradle.
 Badjao's father, Chuck de Castro, was a member of Makatha & Posivity Band and was also a session rhythm guitarist of the Rage Band.
 Blaster and Zild gained popularity when they became contestants for Eat Bulaga!s hit contest, Music Hero.
-Zild was the first member of the Music Hero Squad and was the Bass Guitar grand champion, Blaster won the Electric Guitar grand champion and the title of Ultimate Music Hero.
+Zild was the first member of the Music Hero Squad and was the Bass Guitar grand champion; Blaster won the Electric Guitar grand champion and the title of Ultimate Music Hero.